MicrosoftDocs/windows-itpro-docs/windows/deployment/update-boot-image.md

 Adjust paths and file names accordingly to back up other boot images.

-To overwrite an existing backed up boot image without confirmation, for example in a script, add the `/Y` parameter to the end of the command line.
+To automatically overwrite an existing backed up boot image without confirmation, for example in a script, add the `/Y` parameter to the end of the command line.

 ---

+> [!IMPORTANT]
+>
+> When using the default `winpe.wim` boot image from the **Windows PE add-on for the Windows ADK**, it's recommended to always have a backed copy of the original unmodified boot image.
+This allows reverting back to the pristine untouched original boot image in case any issues occur with any iteration of an updated boot image.
+Additionally, whenever a new cumulative update needs to be applied to a boot image, it's recommended to always start fresh and update from the original boot image with no updates instead of updating a previously updated boot image.

 ## Step 4: Mount boot image to mount folder

 1. Create a new empty empty folder to mount the boot image to.
 For example, `C:\Mount`.
+If using a previously created mount folder, ensure that it is empty and doesn't have any previously mounted images in it.

 1. Mount the boot image to the mount folder using one of the following methods: